Macomb Township basement risk at a glance

 How basement risk varies inside Macomb Township

 We score 18 individual neighborhoods inside Macomb Township.
 Of those, 0 fall in the high or severe band, 0 are elevated, and 18 are moderate or lower.
-Risk is rarely uniform across a city, so the most useful number is the one for your own block, which a free assessment pins down.
+Risk is rarely uniform across a city, so the most useful number is the one for your own block.

 What this means for Macomb Township homeowners